NERC-CEH/dynamo-mapping/README.md

 Similar sql queries will return the same shapefile until that shapefile has been either:

 1. Regenerated because it was requested after it went stale
-2. Went mouldy and was not fix for consumption
+2. Went mouldy and was not fit for consumption

 Underlying all of this is the concept of a bread slice.
 A bread slice is a wrapper around the query (known generically as ingredients).
 At any time a bread slice can be in any one of four states.